 On May 15-18, 2014, 48 more WWII veterans experienced their Honor Flight.
 They were accompanied by 57 guardians and volunteers.
 Forty-one WWII veterans were on our October 16-19 Honor Flight.

 In May of 2015, 28 WWII veterans and 18 Korean War veterans made their Honor Flight, bringing the total to 300 veterans who have experienced an Honor Flight with South Willamette Valley Honor Flight.

-41 WWII and Korean War veterans are making their Honor Flight on October 15-18, 2015.
-The waiting list as of 10/16/15 stands at 40 WWII and Korean War veterans.
+18 WWII and 23 Korean War veterans made their Honor Flight on October 15-18, 2015.
+The waiting list as of 110/16/15 stands at 53 WWII, Korean War, and Viet Nam War veterans.
 Our next Honor Flight will be May 12-15, 2016.
 Preference will continue to be given to WWII veterans when filling our Honor Flights.
 Positions on a Honor Flight are filled in the order applications are received.
 Applications are being accepted from WWII and Korean War veterans who have not yet visited their Memorials in Washington, D.C.

 Veterans make their Honor Flight FREE.
 Donations are needed to raise the necessary money to make each Honor Flight a reality.
 Please be generous with your support of our Honor Flight program.
 See the Donations Link.